 The Communications Section provides 24-hour emergency services to the residents of Parker and Lone Tree.
 The staff is trained to handle numerous emergencies and non-emergencies that are called into the Police Department every day.
 They utilize multi-tasking skills by monitoring up to ten computer screens while answering multiple incoming phone calls and transmitting over the radio simultaneously.
 Communications process approximately 11,200 calls for service per month for both Parker and Lone Tree.
 They also coordinate communications with multiple agencies.

 The Town of Parker offers full-time employees a benefits package after 30 days of employment.
 The generous benefits package includes medical insurance, dental insurance, vision insurance, short-term disability insurance, long-term disability insurance, life and AD&D insurance, voluntary term life insurance, 401(a) retirement plan, 457 retirement plan, holiday pay, vacation, sick leave, educational assistance program, employee assistance program and a family membership to the Parker Recreation Center and/or Fieldhouse.
 Here is the list of employment disqualifiers to be a communications technician.

 Town of Parker

-Parker Ranks 12th in 2013's Best Place to Live - CNN Money Magazine
+Parker Ranks 2nd in 2020's Best Place to Live - Money Magazine

 Douglas County Ranks 7th on Nation's Richest County List - Forbes